Tuen Mun District

 Hong Kong Gold Coast

 Hong Kong Gold Coast is the largest tourist resort in Tuen Mun.
 Its full facilities comprises a world-class resort hotel, a convention centre, a shopping mall, a marina club, the well-known Golden Beach and the newly constructed Hong Kong Gold Coast Dolphin Square.

 The Golden Beach is located at 18.5 Miles, Castle Peak Road, adjacent to the Cafeteria New Beach.
 It is the largest public beach in Tuen Mun and the first artificial beach in Hong Kong.
 The 545-metre long beach has a total area of 7.85 hectares.
 Tropical trees, like coconut, and flowers of various species are planted on both sides of a 480-metre long promenade running parallel to it.
 The design of the snack kiosks and the changing rooms strike a natural harmony with that of the hotel and the shopping mall.

 Hong Kong Gold Coast sits close to Castle Peak Bay.
 The complex in European style replicates the Mediterranean Sentiment.
 Watching the sunset at an open cafe on the palm-lined seashore can be an infinite source of artistic inspirations and creativity.

-Performances like Western verse recital, live bands and classical music are put on at the Cultural Square, which provides an open stage for both the professionals and the amateurs are put on at Gold Coast Piazza during festive seasons.
+Performances like Western verse recital, live bands and classical music by both the professionals and the amateurs are put on at Gold Coast Piazza during festive seasons.